 A teenage tennis sensation who battled personal demons to stage one of the sport's most dramatic and triumphant comebacks.

-Jennifer Capriati's story is a tale of two careers, divided by a wilderness of personal struggle.
-She exploded onto the scene at just 13, a marketing dream with a ferocious baseline game that promised to dominate the 1990s.
-By 14, she was a professional, and by 16, an Olympic gold medalist in Barcelona.
-But the pressure cooker of fame proved too much, leading to a public spiral of burnout, arrests, and retreat from the sport.
-Her return, years later, was met with skepticism.
-Yet, armed with a hardened resolve and a more powerful physique, she engineered one of the most remarkable resurgences in tennis history.
-Between 2001 and 2002, she captured three Grand Slam titles, wrestling the world No. 1 ranking from her rivals and completing a narrative arc from prodigy to pariah to champion that transcended the sport itself.
+Jennifer Capriati won three Grand Slam titles between 2001 and 2002, reclaiming the world No. 1 ranking after a public spiral of burnout and arrests.
+She exploded onto the scene at 13, a professional by 14, and an Olympic gold medalist in Barcelona at 16.
+The pressure of fame proved too much, leading to a retreat from the sport.
+Her return years later was met with skepticism.
+Armed with hardened resolve and a more powerful physique, she engineered one of the most remarkable resurgences in tennis history, completing an arc from prodigy to pariah to champion.

 1965–1980